aws-samples/aws-low-code-data-pipeline-emr-apache-hop/README.md

 There're several options to run Apache Beam pipelines on AWS platform using either Apache Spark or Apache Flink.
 This quickstart provides CDK deployment to provision EMR on EKS cluster with custom Java11 docker image to run the latest version of Apache Hop using Apache Spark runner for Apache Beam.

+This branch `emr-java11` will use java11 EMR image.
+If you want to use this stack using custom image please use `main` branch and customise the Dockerfile.

 ## Installation

 We highly recommend spinning up AWS Cloud9 instance to deploy the pipeline as it already has docker and the necessary CDK libraries installed.